sweet-tooth-clojure/todo-example/README.md

 * The component system for building form inputs
 * The set of handlers for updating form data
 * Form submission
-* The set of callbacks for form state transitions

 To ground the discussion, let's look at the small form found in the `sweet-tooth.todo-example.frontend.components.home` namespace: